NsMobileTeam/NsAndroidCommonUtils/README.md

 ////Methods:
 //Save a boolean value for a String key in the sharedPreferences public void saveBoolean(String key, boolean bool)
+//Save byte data for a String key in the sharedPreferences public void saveBytes(String key, byte[] data)
 //Save an int value for a String key in the sharedPreferences public void saveInt(String key, int n)
 //Save a long value for a String key in the sharedPreferences